zeus2198/node.ucp/README.md

 The `./src/db/db.api.abstract.js` file contains an [abstract class](http://www.theserverside.com/definition/abstract-class) for our database API, read the comments for method specifications.
 Then require this file in your custom database api layer and override the abstract methods.
 See `./src/db/mysql.api.js` file for implementation example.
 Note that each method should return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+After you are done with writing API for your DB, head to `./config/config.json` and edit `databaseAPI` option to match name of the file containing your DB API layer.
+The file should be placed in `./src/db/` directory.

 * [Getting free SSL certificate and using nginx to reverse proxy a domain to your application.](https://youtu.be/kR06NoSzAXY?t=966)
 * **Serving static files using nginx:**